idrisr/notes/ios/grand-central-dispatch.md

 todo grok me https://developer.apple.com/library/content/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html

 ## `dispatch_once`

-Executes a block object once and only once for the lifetime of an application.
+* Executes a block object once and only once for the lifetime of an application.

 ## `DispatchGroup`

-`DispatchGroup` allows for aggregate synchronization of work.
-You can use them to submit multiple different work items and track when they all complete, even though they might run on different queues.
-This behavior can be helpful when progress can’t be made until all of the specified tasks are complete.
+* allows for aggregate synchronization of work.
+* use them to submit multiple different work items and track when they all complete
+* though they might run on different queues.
+* can be helpful when progress can’t be made until all of the specified tasks are complete.

 ## `DispatchQueue`

 `DispatchQueue` manages the execution of work items.
 Each work item submitted to a queue is processed on a pool of threads managed by the system.

+* manages a thread pool

 # Queue Types